vedph/gve-doc/model/rendition.md

   - for _added text_: the bounding rectangle containing all the SVG text elements representing the added text.
 Text is added character by character, so when adding "AB", 2 SVG `text` elements will be added, and the rectangle containing both of them will be the EBR.
   - for _hints_: the bounding rectangle containing the root SVG `g` element with all its descendants.

+From this point of view, positioning and sizing any added element, whatever it is, ends up being a problem of positioning and sizing a rectangle (EBR) with reference to another one (RBR).

-In the end the renderer must compute EBR and then place it relative to the RBR; so it is a matter of placing two rectangles.
-Relative position values defined for the added element refer to a position of the EBR "outside" or "inside" the RBR (Figure 1).
-This provides an intuitive model, just like we say that "Wunder." is "below and to the left of" the word it replaces.
+Relative positions defined for added elements mimick cardinal points and refer to a position of the EBR "outside" or "inside" the RBR (Figure 2).
+This provides an intuitive model, just like we say that "Wunder." is "below and to the left of" the word it replaces in Figure 1.

 The software defines a dozen of relative positions which use abbreviations from cardinal points:

 - **outside RBR**:
   - `n`: EBR-bottom edge aligned with RBR-top edge; horizontally centered.